oliviawestmacottssw/SSW.Rules.Content/rules/do-you-run-test-spcontentdatabase-before-migration/rule.md

 ---

-**​​​Assumption:**
+**Assumption:**

-1. You have already installed th​e customized wsp package you know.
+1. You have already installed the customized wsp package you know.
 2. You have restored the content database to SQL server
 3. You haven't attach the content database yet.